vertcoin-project/One-Click-Miner-OLD/README.md

 **Finding P2Pool Nodes**

 First things first, let's find a pool to mine to.
 Click the 'Find P2Pool Nodes' button in the top-center of the OCM.
-You should see a screen that looks like this.

 Click the 'Scan' button to scan for active nodes on the P2Pool network.
 The 'Network 1' and 'Network 2' tabs will populate with pools showing